coredump/hoardd/README.md

 Writing new scripts
 --------------------

-To add new scripts just drop the `.coffee` file on `scriptPath` and restart HoardD (making it detect new scripts without restarting is on TODO).
+To add new scripts just drop the `.coffee` or `.js` file on `scriptPath` and restart HoardD (making it detect new scripts without restarting is on TODO).

 Writing new scripts should be easy: